Illinois Farm Programs

 The Centennial/Sesquicentennial Farms program honors generations of farmers who have worked to maintain family farms in Illinois.
 To qualify for Centennial/Sesquicentennial Farm status, an agricultural property must have been owned by the same family of lineal or collateral descendants for at least 100/150 years.

-Specialty Crop Grant
+Illinois Specialty Crop Block Grant

-Dairy Business Innovation Alliance Grant
+Dairy Business Innovation Alliance Grants

-The DBIA has established a grant program that will solicit, review and approve proposals from dairy farms and businesses within the region, who will then receive a financial grant to help bring said ideas to fruition.
+The Dairy Business Innovation Alliance (DBIA) has established a grant program that will solicit, review and approve proposals from dairy farms and businesses within the region, who will then receive a financial grant to help bring said ideas to fruition.

 Examples of applications qualifying for grants could include: